harness/developer-hub/release-notes/continuous-delivery.md

   <!-- https://harness.atlassian.net/browse/CDS-74138?focusedCommentId=567699 -->

-* API Call logs now include details such as Response, size, duration, HTTP Verb, and Response code in the summary.
+* API call logs summary now includes details such as response, size, duration, HTTP verb, and response code.
 (OIP-767)

 * Fixed an issue that resulted in Null Pointer Exceptions when running a pipeline manually with a  `<+trigger.connectorRef>` expression.
 This expression gets its data from the trigger payload.
 With this fix, the pipeline correctly handles the case where the trigger payload is null.
 (CDS-77736, ZD-49685, ZD-49720, ZD-49722)